xiecong/minimal-mistakes/_pages/projects.md

 <li><b>Web Oriented Medical Image Visualization System</b><br>
 This is a research project in my lab.
 I am one of the algorithm designers and the programmers.
 I used WebGL to render the volume data in a HTML5-based medical visualization system.
 </li>

+### Other

+<li><b>AVIS</b><br>
+AVIS is a numerical 3D meteorological data visualization system.
+I am one of the programmers.
+I visualized the wind vector field using Streamline and Line Integral Convolution (LIC) in this project.